 There is a small ‘but’: rental prices can go up or down due to indexation.
 See below for more information on this.

-Can the landlord put my rent up?
+Can the landlord increase the cost of my rent in Ghent?

 Here there are some more ‘buts’: